March 7, 2010

-Jesus’ earthly ministry was largely devoted to the Jewish people, but in this passage from Mark we read the unusual story of a Gentile woman who bravely came to Jesus seeking help for her demon-possessed daughter.
-Alistair Begg helps us make sense of this interesting encounter and reminds us that we must come to Jesus just as the Gentile woman came: confident that anyone who comes to Him will not be turned away.
+Jesus’ earthly ministry was largely devoted to the Jewish people.
+In Mark 7, however, we read the unusual story of a gentile woman who bravely came to Jesus seeking help for her demon-possessed daughter.
+Alistair Begg helps us make sense of this interesting encounter and reminds us that we must come to Jesus just as the gentile woman came: confident that anyone who draws near to Him will not be turned away.

 24And from there he arose and went away to the region of Tyre and Sidon.7 And he entered a house and did not want anyone to know, yet he could not be hidden.
 25But immediately a woman whose little daughter had an unclean spirit heard of him and came and fell down at his feet.
 26Now the woman was a Gentile, a Syrophoenician by birth.
 And she begged him to cast the demon out of her daughter.
 27And he said to her, “Let the children be fed first, for it is not right to take the children's bread and throw it to the dogs.”
 28But she answered him, “Yes, Lord; yet even the dogs under the table eat the children's crumbs.”
 29And he said to her, “For this statement you may go your way; the demon has left your daughter.”
 30And she went home and found the child lying in bed and the demon gone.